Your Phenotype Results

 This depth brings strong awareness, insight, and the ability to understand yourself and others with clarity.

-Adaptive Balancer
+Adaptive Balancer (AB)

 Your system is naturally flexible and responsive.